Elementary and Secondary School Emergency Relief (ESSER) Fund III Spending Plan

 In developing the ARP ESSER III plan, FCPS conducted consultations in the following ways:

-- A community survey was launched on May 21 and was open for three weeks to solicit input from constituents on how they support FCPS’ use of funds.
+- A community online feedback form was launched on May 21 and was open for three weeks to solicit input from constituents on how they support FCPS’ use of funds.
 These constituents included students, families, community members, school and district administrators (including special education administrators), teachers, principals, school leaders, other educators, school staff, and their unions.
 As part of the survey, participants were asked to provide information on what stakeholder group they represented, such as civil rights organizations (including disability rights organizations); and stakeholders representing the interests of children with disabilities, English learners, children experiencing homelessness, children in foster care, migratory students, children who are incarcerated, and other underserved students.
 The survey was advertised through community newsletters and social media platforms, was ADA compliant and was available in eight of our most common languages: Amharic, Arabic, Chinese, Farsi, Korean, Spanish, Urdu, and Vietnamese.
 In addition to those languages FCPS provided an option for additional language translation if necessary.

 - Three focus groups were held on May 25, May 27, and June 10 with community members.
 Focus group invitations were sent to a comprehensive list of organizations compiled with the assistance of Fairfax County Government (Neighborhood and Community Services), the FCPS Office of Professional Learning and Family Engagement, the Office of Communication and Community Relations, and nonprofit and community organizations.
 The community members who attended those meetings represented special education children, children in foster care, English learners, children who are incarcerated, children with disabilities, children experiencing homelessness, and other underserved students.